 Features 29-inch, 700c tires.
 Has dual caliper hand-brakes for the front and rear tires.
 The frame has a subtle, dark green color.
 Includes a protective cover over the drivetrain to keep it safe from the elements.
 The bicycle is lightweight; great for commuters and urban professionals on the go.

 May be lower quality than others on our list.

 Fits riders who stand 5 feet and taller.
 Frame design allows for a comfortable ride with laid-back seat positioning and extended handlebars.
 Cork-style grips feel good in the hands.
-Lightweight aluminum frame, backed by a 10-year limited warranty, is easy to control.
+Lightweight aluminum frame is easy to control.

 The first bicycles didn’t have pedals — you pushed the ground with your feet.
 Then pedals were fitted directly to the front axle.
 When the first pedal-and-chain model appeared, toward the end of the 19th century, the fixed-gear bike was born.
 Gears followed shortly thereafter, and during the early 20th century, fixies started to decline in popularity.
 Why have just one gear when you could have 3 or 7 or 21?

 There are lots of good reasons.
 Depending on how you ride, you may not need gears at all.
 Fixies are simple, durable, and easy to maintain.
 They come in a range of styles from traditional to track.
 Fixies can make great commuter bikes.
 At the other end of the spectrum, many of the world’s fastest racing bikes are fixies.
 And enthusiasts feel that fixes make them fitter!

 Once again, these bikes are extremely popular, and there’s a fixie for everyone.

 For many people, a fixie is a bicycle without gears.
 However, strictly speaking, fixies should be divided into three groups: true fixies, single-gear bikes, and hybrids.